Brian Buchanan

 Brian James Buchanan (born July 21, 1973) is an American former professional baseball outfielder and coach.
-He played in Major League Baseball (MLB) from 2000 through 2004 for the Minnesota Twins, San Diego Padres, and the New York Mets.
-And also, he played in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks in 2007.
+He played in Major League Baseball (MLB) from 2000 through 2004 for the Minnesota Twins, San Diego Padres, and the New York Mets, and in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks in 2007.

-Early years
+Early life

-Buchanan played for Fairfax High School in Fairfax, Virginia, where he excelled not only at hitting but at first base as well, and was named First Team All-Region for all of Northern Virginia.
+Buchanan was born in Miami, on July 21, 1973.
+He attended Fairfax High School in Fairfax, Virginia, where he excelled not only at hitting but at first base as well, and was named First Team All-Region for all of Northern Virginia.
 The team finished the regular season with a 17–4 record.
 Fairfax teammate Bill Pulsipher also made it to the Major Leagues after being drafted in the second round of the 1991 MLB draft by the New York Mets.

 A standout player at the University of Virginia (UVA), in 1993 Buchanan played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League, and in 1994 returned to the Cape League to play for the Hyannis Mets.
 He was drafted by the New York Yankees in the first round (24th overall) of the 1994 MLB draft.
 Buchanan still holds Virginia baseball season records for home runs, slugging percentage, and total bases.
-He was the first UVA player to be chosen in the first round of the MLB draft and was inducted into the Virginia Baseball Hall of Fame in 2018.
+He was the first University of Virginia player to be chosen in the first round of the MLB draft and was inducted into the Virginia Baseball Hall of Fame in 2018.

 Playing career

+New York Yankees

-From 1994 through 1997, Buchanan played in the Yankees' minor league system, advancing to the Triple-A level.
+From 1994 through 1997, Buchanan played in the New York Yankees' minor league system, advancing to the Triple-A level.
 While playing at Class A Greensboro, a horrific ankle injury in the spring of 1995 nearly ended Buchanan's career after his left foot hit first base at an awkward angle.
 Doctors were uncertain that Buchanan would recover, let alone play baseball again.

 Minnesota Twins

-In February 1998, Buchanan was traded to the Minnesota Twins, in the trade that sent Chuck Knoblauch to the Yankees.
+The New York Yankees traded Buchanan, Eric Milton, Cristian Guzmán, and Danny Mota to the Minnesota Twins for Chuck Knoblauch on February 6, 1998.

 With the Twins, Buchanan made his MLB debut in the 2000 season, appearing in 30 games.
 He went on to play 69 games with the Twins in 2001, and 44 games in 2002.
 In his 143 games with the Twins, he batted .258 with 16 home runs and 55 RBIs.